A photo of Evan Pratten

 )

-The above snippet uses a Bazel ruleset developed by Square, Inc. called bazel_maven_repository
+The above snippet uses a Bazel ruleset developed by Square, Inc. called bazel_maven_repository.

 Modpack configuration

 Since my pack is designed for use with MultiMC, two sets of configuration files are needed.
 The first set tells MultiMC which versions of LWJGL, Minecraft, and Fabric to use, and the second set are the in-game config files.
 Many of these files contain information that I would like to modify from Bazel during the modpack build step.
-Luckily, the Starlark core library comes with an action called expand_template
+Luckily, the Starlark core library comes with an action called expand_template. expand_template is basically a find-and-replace tool that will perform substitutions on files.
+Since this is an action, and not a rule, it must be wrapped with a small rule declaration:

 # tools/template.bzl